wp-blank-slate/blank-slate/readme.txt

 This is a fork of a plugin that adds a template selection written by [Harri Bell-Thomas](https://twitter.com/harribellthomas)

 == Changelog ==

+= 1.1.2 =
+* Showing title for themes that don't support title-tag

 = 1.1.1 =
 * Template that is loaded now loads viewport correctly